yogesh1801/FFI_benchmarks/README.md

   public native returnType methodName(parameterType parameterName);
   ```
 - **Loading native Library**: This helps us to dynamically loading written in another language into Java application at runtime.
 (All the native methods are called from this library).

+- # Questions
+- 1. Why JNI is not safe?